elixir-lang/elixir/lib/elixir/pages/Operators.md

 ### Final note

-While it's possible to defined unused operators (such as `<~>`) and to "override" predefined operators (such as `+`), the Elixir community generally discourages this.
+While it's possible to define unused operators (such as `<~>`) and to "override" predefined operators (such as `+`), the Elixir community generally discourages this.
 Custom-defined operators can be really hard to read and even more to understand, as they don't have a descriptive name like functions do.
 That said, some specific cases or custom domain specific languages (DSLs) may justify these practices.